 A city in which we want to live in should be created by all of us.
 From politicians, clerks, cultural community, to the ordinary people who just want to live their lives here, we should all have our say.
-We cannot achieve this without mutual cooperation and therefore, we constantly try to improve and find new, effective and creative solutions.
-This April, we will host 4 interesting workshops, a world-known expert and authentic city tour of places you haven’t seen before.
-All events are for free, but their capacity is limited, so don’t hesitate and register today!
+We cannot achieve this without mutual cooperation and therefore, we constantly try to improve and find new, effective, and creative solutions.
+This event during which we were meant to host 4 interesting workshops, a world-known expert and an authentic city tour of places you haven’t seen before has been postponed due to coronavirus pandemic.

 Dinner with a world expert at the Slovak State Philharmonic

-Right after we present the strategy for further development of Košice, a world-class politologist and economist Michel Bauwens will have a speech.
-He cooperates with a global network of researchers who deal with common production, governance and property.
+Right after we present the strategy for further development of Košice, a world-class politology expert and economist Michel Bauwens will have a speech.
+He cooperates with a global network of researchers who deal with common production, governance, and property.
 Today, he manages the P2P Foundation, which has an interesting take on political and economic thinking.
-He is a pioneer of the theory of shared knowledge, resources and technology.
+He is a pioneer of the theory of shared knowledge, resources, and technology.
 He has also co-founded the Commons Strategies Group platform, which provides access to information that is normally only available only to officials and the private sector.
-Michel led a number of conferences on common economy, and has authored several publications and articles in English, Dutch and French.
+Michel led a number of conferences on the common economy and has authored several publications and articles in English, Dutch and French.

 Urban space mapping and common planning

 When and where: April 3, 2020; 9 – 12:00am, Kasárenské námestie 2

 Lecturer: Zuzana Tabačková

 Processes based on sharing have a positive impact not only on the development of the city but also on its cultural environment.
 Sharing information and tools improves interpersonal relationships and strengthens societal values.
 It is important to realize which parts of public space encourage collectivity, team spirit, and how we can jointly create these spaces.
 At the workshop, you will explore and reflect on these questions by mapping existing or potential spaces in the city center of Košice.